jedimstr/BFGMobileAdapter/README.md

 BFGMobile
 =========
-Originally derived from Christian Berendt's api-example.py for BFGMiner for the BFGMiner RPC Portion of the script

-Copyright 2013 Philip De Leon

 Description:
 This is a simple Python Script to take data from the BFGMiner RPC and send it to the MobileMiner Apps' REST API.